dot-ASH/next-laravel/README.md

-_Next.js as the front-end app on PHP Laravel server on Linux._
+_Next.js as the frontend application with a PHP Laravel server backend hosted on a Linux environment_
 ## Installation
 ---
 - #### Install PHP and Composer